ElSnoMan/scripting-to-framework/tau-docs/Chapter9/ch9_outline.md

     - Notice how we get zero errors even though we changed the return type?
 That's because Element is an IWebElement, remember??
 2. Now we have to update our Page Objects to use the new Element class
     - shortcut to Find and Replace
-    - shortcut to edit multiple lines at the same time
+    - shortcut to edit multiple lines at the same time (SHIFT + OPTION + Click)

 ## Let's see the new logs!
 1. Let's remove those hard-coded pieces in the DeckBuilderPage class